alyssajsharpe/Bird-Atlas/README.md

 - Displays name, photo(s), and scientific name
 - Search bar returns birds by name or scientific name
 - Displays count of birds in index in the filter sidebar
+- Pop up on click to see a quick overview of the bird before taking you to a detail page
+- Added detail pages for birds
+  - Will include sounds, maps, and more details on that specific bird
+- Add filtering for Size, region and status

 TODO:
 -------------------------
-- Add filtering for Color, size, region and location
-- Add detail pages for birds
-  - Will include sounds, maps, and more details on that specific bird
-- Add pop up on click to see a quick overview of the bird before taking you to a detail page
 - Add "seen" feature so user can keep track of birds sighted.

+# Release notes:
+8/16/2024 - Fixed filtering issues with new drop downs, added login form, added close button for bird popup modals.